kuzzleio/documentation-old/src/elasticsearch-cookbook/basic-queries/index.md

 ## The `query_string` query

-The `query_string` query is a way to "talk" directly to the core engine of Elasticsearch.
+The `query_string` query is a way to communicate directly with the Elasticsearch core engine.
-If you are used to use Solr, it will look familiar.
+If you are familiar with Solr, then you might recognize this.

 ```bash
 #!/bin/bash